cyberserfer/React/ReactAppFramework.md

 Full instructions can be found in the readme of the Github repo: https://github.com/facebookincubator/create-react-app

 ```
+Install
 > npm install -g create-react-app  // set up global access - only done once

-To create a new app repo that uses "create-react-app"
+CREATE a new app repo that uses "create-react-app"
 > create-react-app repo-name
 > cd repo-name
 > npm start